nebulaeonline/microauthd/README.md

 Added a new token inspector for both `mad` cli and for the ADMIN web gui.
 Now you can paste raw tokens in and have them decoded locally.
 I've wanted this functionality since the outset, so I'm glad it's finally done.

 The march continues for bringing our tokens and our token issuance into compliance with OAuth2 and OIDC.
 Fixed a bug where Id Tokens were not being issued in the case of refresh, even if the original token had an openid scope.
 Also updated /userinfo to bring it into compliance with OAuth2 specifications.

-**2025-07-01**

-Big changes in bringing several of the API responses into RFC compliance with OAuth2 & OIDC.
-This included a new error object and the expansion of our ApiResponse to include the new object.
-Testing has gone well, but things may be screwy here or there until the dust settles.

-The next big project in preparation for an alpha release is to solidify API responses and make them uniform.
-What I am specifically going to focus on is returning 404 errors where appropriate rather than blanket 400 errors.
-It'll be a big project, but it will bring clarity to consumers of the JSON/HTTP APIs.

-Made a lot of progress today with implementing standard login flows expected by OAuth2 and OIDC clients.
-This lays the groundwork for acting as a client rather than a server for 3rd party logins and federated IAM/IdP systems.
-Demos for both flows are in the /public directory.

 ---